yihui/yihui.org/content/issue.md

 remotes::install_github('yihui/knitr', upgrade = TRUE)
 ```

+## Proposing a feature implementation or bug fix

 If you are able to fix the bug by yourself, you are welcome to submit a pull request.
 When you feel the fix would require some substantial effort, please talk to us before doing all the hard work, because we want to make sure you would work on something that we would be willing to accept later.
 This also applies to feature requests.

+Two common problems in pull requests are:

+1. [Making cosmetic changes](/en/2018/11/cosmetic-changes/) in the original codebase.
+Please refrain from doing this, so the reviewer won't be distracted by trivial changes or argue with you.
+If you have strong opinions on cosmetic changes, please send a separate pull request.

+1. Including multiple features or bug fixes in a single pull request.
+This often makes it hard for us to make the decision.
+Please try to bring [bite-sized pull requests](/en/2018/02/bite-sized-pull-requests/).

 ## Please format your issue correctly